antmicro/alkali-csd-fw/apu-app/README.md

 NVMe APU application
 ====================

-Copyright 2021-2022 Western Digital Corporation or its affiliates Copyright 2021-2022 Antmicro
+Copyright 2021-2022 Western Digital Corporation or its affiliates<br>
+Copyright 2021-2022 Antmicro

 This repository contains APU userspace application that is responsible for handling the custom NVMe commands.